benlee105/Red-Team-Tools/README.md

 ## AzureHound
 Pure unmodified AzureHound EXE version 2.1.7.
 Collects information in Azure tenant.
-Should work smoothly if MFA is not enabled for the Azure account.
+I could not get this to work on my personal Azure account, use with caution!
 If MFA is enabled, follow the steps in [this page](https://bloodhound.readthedocs.io/en/latest/data-collection/azurehound.html#dealing-with-multi-factor-auth-and-conditional-access-policies) and hope that it works.
 View results using BloodHound.
 Taken from https://github.com/BloodHoundAD/AzureHound/releases

-``AzureHound.exe list -u "Username" -p "Password" -t "Domain name from https://portal.azure.com/#settings/directory page" -o "output.json"``
+``azurehound.exe list -u "Username" -p "Password" -t "Domain name from https://portal.azure.com/#settings/directory page" -o "output.json"``

 ## BloodHound
 File is too big for this page.
 Obtain EXE from [SpecterOps Page](https://github.com/SpecterOps/BloodHound/releases/tag/v5.7.1)